makeabilitylab/physcomp/sensors/hall-effect.md

 <!-- Great explanation of flux and magnetic flux on Khan Academy: https://www.khanacademy.org/science/physics/magnetic-forces-and-magnetic-fields/magnetic-flux-faradays-law/v/flux-and-magnetic-flux -->

-Because a magnetic field vectors flow from the north to the south poles of a magnet, magnetic flux will change based on a magnet's orientation to the Hall effect sensor.
+Because a magnetic field vectors flow from a magnet's north to south poles, magnetic flux will change based on a magnet's orientation to the Hall effect sensor.
 The amount of magnetic flux is maximized when the poles of the magnet are orthogonal to the sensor.
+If you want to learn more about magnetic flux, see this [Khan Academy lesson](https://www.khanacademy.org/science/physics/magnetic-forces-and-magnetic-fields/magnetic-flux-faradays-law/v/flux-and-magnetic-flux).

 <!-- TODO insert graphic that shows orientation differences?
 Or at least a graphic of magnetic field around a magnet? -->

+### Analog vs. binary output

 Unlike resistive sensors, which change their **resistance** based on some external stimulus, an analog Hall effect sensor outputs a varying **voltage**.
 This voltage is directly proportional to the sensed magnetic flux density.

-While inductive sensors respond to *changing* magnetic fields, one benefit of Hall effect sensors is that they work with static (non-changing) fields.
+Some Hall effect sensors act as switches: either on (in the presence of a sufficiently strong magnetic field) or off (if not).
+For example, the [US5881LUA](https://www.adafruit.com/product/158) sold by Adafruit is normally `HIGH` but switches to `LOW` in the presence of a **south** magnetic pole.

 <!-- TODO: talk about strength of magnetic field: size of magnet, proximity?
 Or maybe magnetic flux density -->

-Some Hall effect sensors act as switches: either on (in the presence of a sufficiently strong magnetic field) or off (if not).
-For example, the [US5881LUA](https://www.adafruit.com/product/158) sold by Adafruit is normally `HIGH` but switches to `LOW` in the presence of a **south** magnetic pole.

 ### The DRV5055 Hall effect sensor

 In our hardware kits, we provide the Texas Instruments (TI) [DRV5055](http://www.ti.com/lit/ds/symlink/drv5055.pdf) ratiometric linear hall effect sensor, which varies its voltage output proportionally to magnetic flux density.
 Ratiometric means that the sensor's voltage output is proportional to the supply voltage ($$V_{CC}$$).

 The DRV5055 can operate with both 3.3V and 5V power supplies (with +/- 10% tolerance).
 The sensor can be sampled at 20kHz.
+To provide a reliable voltage output across a range of deployment conditions, the DRV5055 chip includes temperature compensation circuits, mechanical stress cancellation, signal conditioning, and amplification.

 Two packages are available: a surface-mount package SOT-23 (left diagram below) and a through hole package TO-92 (right).
+We will be using the through-hole package.

 ![Two DRV5055 packages are available: a surface-mount package (left diagram) and a through hole package (right)](assets/images/HallEffectSensor_Package_DRV5055.png)
 The two DRV5055 packages with pin configurations and Hall element location is labeled in red (at center of the sensor) {: .fs-1 }

-To provide a reliable voltage output across a range of deployment conditions, the DRV5055 chip includes temperature compensation circuits, mechanical stress cancellation, signal conditioning, and amplification.
+To use the sensor, hook up Leg 1 to $$V_{CC}$$, Leg 2 to $$GND$$, and Leg 3 to an analog input pin on your Arduino (say, `A0`).
 When no magnetic field is present, the analog output drives **half** of $$V_{cc}$$.
-So, on an Arduino Uno, `analogRead()` would return 1023/2 in a normal state (with no magnet present).
-The output then changes linearly with the applied magnetic flux density.
+So, on an Arduino Uno, `analogRead(A0)` would return 512 (1023/2) in the default state (with no magnet present).
+The sensor's output will then change linearly with the applied magnetic flux density.
 If the south pole of the magnet is facing the sensor, the analog output will increase between $$V_{cc}/2$$ - $$V_{cc}$$.
 If the north pole faces the sensor, the output will decrease from $$V_{cc}/2$$) to 0V.
 See the magnetic response graph below and Section 7.3.2 of the [DRV5055](http://www.ti.com/lit/ds/symlink/drv5055.pdf) datasheet.

 ![Magnetic response graph](assets/images/HallEffectSensor_MagneticResponse_DRV5055.png)
 The magnetic response graph for the [DRV5055](http://www.ti.com/lit/ds/symlink/drv5055.pdf) Hall effect sensor.
 The diagram on the right shows a magnet's south pole orthogonal to the sensing surface, which would result in a positive $$\vec{B}$$ and an analog output voltage > $$V_{cc}/2$$.
 {: .fs-1 }

+## Let's make stuff!

+TODO: need to mention capacitor on input...

 ## Reed switches
 My lecture CMSC838f_Lecture05_AllThingsResistance_v2 has a great reed switch video that we might be able to convert part of to animation: http://youtu.be/qje8LhZXwO0